Industry & News

 The Resurgence of the Manual Transmission: A Gearhead's Dream in a Digital Age

-Lee Hamrick · · Updated February 12, 2025 · 8 min read
+Lee Hamrick · · Updated February 12, 2025 · 11 min read

 The Resurgence of the Manual Transmission: A Gearhead’s Dream in a Digital Age

 Electric vehicles and eight-speed automatics now dominate showroom floors, yet something unexpected is happening in the margins of the automotive market: the manual transmission is coming back.
 Not in volume, but in conviction.
 Drivers who want to heel-toe through a corner, rev-match on a downshift, or simply feel the clutch bite beneath their left foot are pushing back against a culture that increasingly treats the driver as a passenger.
-This article breaks down why the stick shift is experiencing a genuine revival, which manufacturers are still building cars worth rowing through the gears, and whether this renaissance has any staying power.
+This piece breaks down why the stick shift is experiencing a genuine revival, which manufacturers are still building cars worth rowing through the gears, and whether this renaissance has any staying power.

 The Purist's Case for Three Pedals